 We had talked about the power of the mind and meditating.
 I since I had read all the hypnobirthing books I decided to finally do some of the meditations that she recommended.

 I told my nurse what I was about to do and she brought me a strawberry popsicle, an essential oil diffuser with lavender oil, and she dimmed the lights.
 Then I asked everyone to leave the room and I decided to get into my head.
-I was determined to have a positive birth story!
+I was determined to have a peaceful labor and delivery!

 I closed my eyes and listened to this meditation probably 7 times in a row.